Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_Robot_DH_parameters.md

 The coordinate systems are numbered b for base, 1 to 6, and e for endpoint.

 In most cases, specific colors are linked to the coordinate letter, red to X, green to Y, blue to Z (RGB), so I'll follow to this convention.
-It's helpful to visualize the coordinate system for every joint, and chemistry kit helps, sulfur or boron as the middle element for 90 degree angles: (if you like DIY, there is thingiverse 1327007 plus drill some holes)
+It's helpful to visualize the coordinate system for every joint, and chemistry kit helps, sulfur or boron as the middle element for 90 degree angles (if you like DIY, there are some kits on thingiverse):

 ![robot_coordsystem_smaller.png](/manual/configuration/robot_coordsystem_smaller.png)